coolkennylee/capstone_498_project/README.md

 (1) Setting up Google Cloud Platform and setting up a project

-(2) Enabling required APIs such as: Google Vision API, App Engine, TensorFlow, Cloud Build, and Stackdriver
+(2) Enabling required APIs such as: AutoML Vision API, App Engine, Cloud Build, and Stackdriver

 (3) How to source/create datasets